rednafi/brisk-bash/README.md

 ### cat

-`cat` shows the contents of a user specified file
+`cat` shows the contents of a user-specified file

 ```bash
 # Display the contents of a file